home | about us

 Discussion Questions

 1. What religious accomplishments do you take pride in?
 Take a look at your list completed earlier.
-Is taking pride in religious accomplishments any better than taking pride in non-religious achievement? (no)
+Is taking pride in religious accomplishments any better than taking pride in non-religious achievements?
+(No.)

-4. How does Paul describe his former way of live in verse 8? (as rubbish)
+4. How does Paul describe his former way of life in verse 8?
+(As rubbish.)

 5. What makes us righteous according to verse 9? ("Righteous", as well as “faith”, seems to be possessed by Christ, not us.
 In other words, it is Christ’s righteousness that makes us righteousness.
 He is reinforcing that our salvation is from God, through Christ, and has very little to do with us.)

-2. What is the ultimate goal/prize that Paul talks about here?
-(The ultimate goal for Paul is to be with Jesus, and he awaits the moment when that is so in heaven)
+2. What is the ultimate goal/prize that Paul discusses?
+(The ultimate goal for Paul is to be with Jesus, and he awaits the moment when that is so in Heaven.)

-4. What kind of things do you face that keeps you from being closer to Jesus?
+4. What kind of things do you face that keep you from being closer to Jesus?
 What attitudes, possessions, or external stressors hold you back?
+(Meant to stimulate discussion.)

-5. What is meant in verse 16 by "What we have already obtained?"
+5. What does "What we have already obtained" mean in verse 16?
 (We have already obtained salvation, and with salvation we decided to put Christ first.
-As such, we should continue to do so each day, pressing forward towards jesus)
+As such, we should continue to do so each day, pressing forward towards Jesus.)

 MAKING IT REAL (10 minutes)